p-org/PSharp/Samples/FailureDetector/README.md

 The aim of this sample is to showcase the testing capabilities of P#, and features such as nondeterministic timers and monitors (used to specify global safety and liveness properties).

-## How to build
-Open FailureDetector.sln in Visual Studio and build.

 ## How to test

 The sample contains a hard to find nondeterministic bug (injected on purpose).
 The P# tester can detect it after thousands of testing iterations.